redore1234/PhoneStoreProject/README.md

 		1. Add string EmpID in IEmployeesView
 		1. bool IsManager --> int IsManager in IUpdateEmployeeView
 	1. Add in Presenters in Presentation Layer: AddEmployeePresenter, UpdateEmployeePresenter, ViewEmployeePresenter

+1. **[1/11/2020 23:04] Le Bao Long -** @longlb88
+	1. Change in Data Layer:
+		1. Change numbers of argument for AddCustomer and UpdateCustomer in TblCustomerDAO
+		1. Remove ;SELECT SCOPE_IDENTITY(); from CreateCommand method in Insert function in Db.cs
+	1. Implement Add, Update, Delete and Load List customers on Presentation Layer
+	1. Edit spAddCustomer, spUpdateCustomer in Procedure.sql
+	1. Edit default value for some fields in Customer table in PhoneStore.sql